emadadel2008/EL-WARSHA/README.md

 ***Having trouble?***
 - First, verify you have followed all written lab instructions (including the Before the Hands-on lab document).
+## How to reset Azure Migrate Appliance

+in public cloud
+Azure Migrate appliance is a simple tool to move VMware virtual machines to Azure.
+But it has limitation to migrate VMs on multiple vCenter servers.
+In other words, you have to deploy multiple appliances to support multi-vCenter.
+This is a time-consuming task.
+In fact, there is a way to reset the Azure Migrate Appliance.

+There is a file appliance.json in Azure Migrate appliance.
+It stores the key information of the Azure Migrate project.
+The credentials, vCenter server, and key vault information are all stored in the file.
+Also the registration status.

+The file is located in C:\ProgramData\Microsoft Azure\Config\.
+It’s a JSON file.
+The variable IsApplianceRegistered indicates if the appliance registered or not.

+Change the value from True to False will reset Azure Migrate appliance status.
+Of course, you still need to reboot the appliance.

+This reset is no impact to stored credential and vCenter server data.
 - Next, submit an issue with a detailed description of the problem.
 - Do not submit pull requests.
 Our content authors will make all changes and submit pull requests for approval.